Dubrovnik is an old city in its entirety, located on the Adriatic Sea coast in the extreme south of Croatia.

 Dubrovnik is a very safe, touristy city to travel to.

-Crime rates are low: number of violent crimes is really minimal here and the only thing that should concern you are the petty thieves: when walking in large crowd, be careful of pickpockets.
+Crime rates are low: the number of violent crimes is minimal here and the only thing that should concern you are the petty thieves: when walking in a large crowd, be careful of pickpockets.

 However, most tourists report that they are much worse in Italy than in Croatia.

-When going out, partying etc, take reasonable caution like you would do in any other place: don’t get in drunk fights and avoid strip clubs at all costs.
+When going out, partying, etc, take reasonable caution as you would do in any other place: don’t get in drunk fights and avoid strip clubs at all costs.

 They are run by Croatia’s underground and shady characters, often with bouncers ready to beat you senseless if you say you aren’t ready to pay ridiculous prices for what you ordered.

 There have been reports of a bottle of champagne costing 2000 euros.

 Since you aren’t likely to strike a deal with the bouncers, it’s best to avoid these shady places completely.

 If you’re a woman traveling solo, there’s also no reason to worry: Dubrovnik is very safe even at night, but you should still avoid roaming down abandoned areas and streets or hanging out with drunken men or people that you don’t know.